BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 ..

-   Dependencies are directed from the outer layers to the inner center.
+   Dependencies are directed from the outer layers to the inner centre.

 ``VoteForArticleResult`` (TODO:source) is a domain data transfer object model.
-It carries the voting result from the innermost application layer - the Domain to the outermost API adapter layer.
+It carries the voting result from the innermost application layer - the Domain
-Alternatively, we could have used specialized data transfer objects per layer, which is, in my opinion, an overengineering.
-Not only do they repeat one another, they also have to be cast all the way through the layers.

-The service skeleton is ready.
-But we can't continue developing it without the bits and pieces which convey the business logic.
+- to the outermost API adapter layer.
+If we inject this service skeleton into the HTTP adapter, it will echo the incoming vote commands with "Successfully Voted" results.
+That's a good start!
+Next, we can add some business logic.

 The domain
 ==========

+A discussion between the developers, users and domain experts gives a birth to a domain-specific language, where each term has a particular meaning.
+We call this language - `Ubiquitous language (UL) <https://www.martinfowler.com/bliki/UbiquitousLanguage.html>`_.

-The domain layer encapsulates business logic and business processes.
+In Hexagonal architecture, the domain layer encapsulates the business logic and business processes.
-Developers and business experts greatly benefit when they share understanding and call a spade a spade.
-On the code side, the language used in the names of classes, methods and other code units should resemble the terms from the problem domain.
+On the code side, the UL terms are used in the names of classes, methods, and other code units.
-By looking at such code you can always tell its relation to the problem domain.
+Thus, by looking at the code, you can always tell how it is related to the problem domain.

-Back to the voting for an article, a vote can be represented via an enumeration (TODO:source):
+For example, a vote can be represented via the following enumeration (TODO:source):

 .. code-block:: python